 The Annex is so called because it was one of the first districts north of Toronto as it existed in the mid-19th century to be added (“annexed”) to the city.
-In 1886, Simeon Janes, a land speculator, purchased an area spanning from Bedford Road to approximately Spadina Road, and from Bloor Street up to Dupont Street from James Austin (founder of the Dominion Bank) who had previously acquired the land from the Baldwin family (of the famous Reform leader of Upper Canada, Robert Baldwin).
-The streets of the area and beyond had for the most part already been laid out and many named by the Baldwins.
+In 1886, Simeon Janes, a land speculator, purchased an area spanning from Bedford Road to approximately Spadina Road, and from Bloor Street up to Dupont Street.
+The streets of the area and beyond had for the most part already been laid out -- and many of them already named -- by the Baldwin family from whom he purchased the land.

 One year after Janes made his purchase, Toronto City Council accepted his petition to extend the city limits to include this area, and Toronto's gentry rushed to build large houses in the new neighbourhood.
 Notable among others were the mansions of Timothy Eaton at the corner of Spadina Road and Lowther Avenue, of Senator Sir Allen Aylesworth at 21 Walmer Road, and of the Masseys at Madison, Walmer, and Lowther avenues.